nihalbaig0/MED-Punctual/README.md

 3. **3D Models:**
    - The `3D Models` folder contains all models necessary for this project.
 Use compatible 3D printing software to open and print these models.

-## Contributing

-If you'd like to contribute to the project, please fork the repository and create a pull request with your changes.
-You're also welcome to submit issues for any bugs found or features suggested.

-## License

-This project is licensed under the [INSERT LICENSE HERE] License - see the LICENSE.md file for details.

-## Acknowledgments

-- Mention any inspirations, code snippets, etc.
-- Any collaborators or contributors
-- External resources or communities that helped